fooltowise/NeroNotes/Nero's Notes/Transdigm - AdelWiggins and the Aerospace Aftermarket.md

 It is primarily the aftermarket pricing leverage they have in the aftermarket.
 If the RPMs of those planes are 90% loaded and they are 20 year old air frames, they would come in for regular maintenance more than a brand new 787.
 The activity is still high but if there are no OE air frames rolling off the line then it is due to the flight activity and aftermarket activity for those aircraft and pricing is what is being leveraged.

-### How could PMA products compete or pressure TransDigm?
+### How could PMA products compete or pressure [[TransDigm]]?

 That was always a threat and a pressure.
 One good example is [[HEICO]], who are a famous PMA house which owns Seal Dynamics in Florida.
 Every year, they had a process to go through and would talk to the airlines to find out where they are getting pricing on some of the aftermarket components.
 They would go through and see which products are out there and what platforms they are on and target those.
 They targeted two or three main components or sub-systems every year.
 An example was a condensate drain mast on the 737s.
 It is a small heater wire in the tube which keeps it from freezing.

 In certain conditions, it would still freeze and mechanics would try to dislodge the ice and many times they would damage that heating wire, which drove aftermarket activity.
 This was a significant one for us with Southwest.
 Sure enough, we were looking at our sales to Southwest and noticed they were dropping significantly.
 As we did more research, we found out that product had been PMA’d by [[HEICO]].
 That is always a threat because it takes a significant amount of cost and effort to PMA a product like that.
 They have to reverse engineer it and ensure there are no patents to infringe on and design around that, then qualify the product and submit paperwork to FAA to gain that PMA.

 It is a lengthy and costly process, so they are selective and target products.
-The total impact to TransDigm is less than 1% of the company in total, just because of the sheer effort it takes, but it is and will continue to be a threat.
+The total impact to [[TransDigm]] is less than 1% of the company in total, just because of the sheer effort it takes, but it is and will continue to be a threat.

-### What is the biggest risk to TransDigm's strategy for the next five years?
+### What is the biggest risk to [[TransDigm]]'s strategy for the next five years?

 They will continue to get downward pricing pressure from OEMs who are being pressured by the airlines.
 You will see more of that pressure over the next five to 10 years and it will impact their aftermarket pricing.